0x646e78/vagrant-k8s/README.md

 # Kubernetes VM labs

-Provision a local Kubernetes lab.
+Provision a local Kubernetes lab with Vagrant.

 I originally created this while preparing for the CKA exam.
 Since then I have expanded to include more recent versions, including a lab for the CKS curriculum.
 Currently these are all kubeadm created bare-bones clusters.
 No admission controllers or additional features have been installed aside from some basic tooling such as jq.